-Nature’s Recipe Grain-Free dry dog food gets the Advisor’s mid-tier rating of 3.5 stars.
+Nature’s Recipe Grain Free Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

 The following is a list of recipes available at the time of this review.

-- Nature’s Recipe Grain-Free Salmon, Sweet Potato and Pumpkin
+- Nature’s Recipe Grain Free Small Breed Chicken, Sweet Potato and Pumpkin

-Nature’s Recipe Grain-Free Chicken, Sweet Potato and Pumpkin was selected to represent both products in the line for this review.
+Nature’s Recipe Grain Free Small Breed Chicken, Sweet Potato and Pumpkin was selected to represent the other products in the line for this review.

-Nature's Recipe Grain-Free Easy-to-Digest Chicken, Sweet Potato and Pumpkin
+Nature's Recipe Grain Free Easy-to-Digest Small Breed Chicken, Sweet Potato and Pumpkin

 Dry Dog Food